-I asked Miki why Disrupt-her and why now?
+I asked Miki Agrawal why Disrupt-her and why now?
 The fire in her voice was contagious.

-“In building all of these companies with my teams, WILD, THINX, Icon, and TUSHY all faced resistance at first.
+“In building all of these companies with my teams, Wild, Thinx, Speax, and TUSHY all faced resistance at first.
 But now look at them, they’re all successful and worth a combined 200 million!
 People’s first reactions were always no. But the success of these period, pee, and poop companies and just doing things a different way proves society is wrong about a lot of things.
 And it’s not just these things!

 It’s really how we operate, how we think about the things in our lives, relationships, our relationship to stuff and things, the education system, activism, career, money, and the patriarchy and feminism.
-There’s a societally accepted stance on all of these things, and it’s really difficult to stray from it because it seems easier to stay in the safe path and not ruffle any feathers.
-You often see that people are afraid to look beyond that barrier of the society.
+There’s a societally accepted stance on all of these things.
+And it’s really difficult to stray from it.
+Especially when it seems easier to stay in the safe path and not ruffle any feathers.
+You often see that people are afraid to look beyond that barrier of society.
 But WHY should we care about staying within these societal boundaries?

 “We should be questioning everything!”

 We should be shifting culture and moving the world forward.
-We have such a short amount of time on the planet and why should we care about what other people think when we know we’re acting on integrity and really trying to leave the world a better place than we entered.
+With such a short amount of time on the planet, why should we care about what other people think when we know we’re acting on integrity and really trying to leave the world a better place than we entered?
 I just want to show everyone that we can be disrupt-hers of our own lives and help make the future better!”

-But going against the society barriers is hard, it’s scary, and it’s risky!
-This is what Miki had to say about that.
+But going against the social barriers is hard, it’s scary, and it’s risky!
+This is what Miki Agrawal had to say about that.